jvde-github/AIS-catcher/README.md

 It is specifically forbidden to use this software for any illegal purpose whatsoever.
 Only use this software in regions where such use is permitted.

+## Plug-and-play solution

+Prefer a traditional AIS receiver over an SDR but want the same advantages?
+We recommend the **dAISy-catcher**, a dual-channel receiver developed with [Wegmatt](https://shop.wegmatt.com/products/daisy-catcher-high-performance-ais-receiver) that combines the benefits of SDR receivers with a dedicated hardware solution: plug-and-play operation, low power consumption, and precise signal processing.
+It connects directly to AIS-catcher over serial, as a USB device or Raspberry Pi HAT.
+See the [product page](https://shop.wegmatt.com/products/daisy-catcher-high-performance-ais-receiver) and [manual (PDF)](https://wegmatt.com/files/dAISy-catcher%20AIS%20Receiver%20Manual.pdf).

 ## Feature overview: Input -> Output

 ![image](https://github.com/user-attachments/assets/6677b833-bd2c-4338-babe-3817d6a7c3ea)